Last Updated on March 29, 2023 by Mark Ferguson

 I buy a lot of investment properties from the MLS, but I also buy from wholesalers and other sources.
-It took some time to find good wholesalers or let them find me, but it was worth it.
+It took some time to find good real estate wholesalers or let them find me, but it was worth it.
 It can be frustrating because there are a lot of people who call themselves wholesalers who will never do a deal.
 You have to be diligent in your search if you want to find wholesalers who actually have great deals.
 While it takes time and work to find those people, a good wholesaler can make you a lot of money.
 I have bought more than ten properties from wholesalers this year alone!

 What is a wholesaler?